footprintanalytics/footprint-web/docs/users-guide/14-x-rays.md

 ![Data Reference X-ray](images/x-rays/data-reference.png)

-### Exploring newly added data sources
+### Exploring newly added datasets

 If you're an administrator, when you first connect a database to Metabase, Metabot will offer to show you some automated explorations of your newly-connected data.

 ![X-ray example](images/x-rays/suggestions.png)

-Click on one of these to see an X-ray.
+Click on one of these to see an x-ray.

 ![X-ray example](images/x-rays/x-rays-browse.png)

-You can see more suggested X-rays over on the right-hand side of the screen.
-Browsing through X-rays like this is a pretty fun way of getting a quick overview of your data.
+You can see more suggested x-rays over on the right-hand side of the screen.
+Browsing through x-rays like this is a pretty fun way of getting a quick overview of your data.

 ### Browsing through suggested X-rays